 Learn about hemolytic disease of the fetus and newborn and ABO incompatibility and how it can affect your fetus and/or newborn, as well as how it is treated.

-Hemolytic uremic syndrome (HUS) is a disease that affects the kidneys and other organs.
-This page explains what HUS is, how it affects your child, and what to expect during treatment.
+Shiga toxin-producing E. coli hemolytic uremic syndrome (STEC HUS) is a disease that mainly affects the kidneys and blood cells.
+Learn about what STEC HUS is, how it affects your child and what to expect during treatment.

 Invasive group A streptococcal disease (iGAS) is a serious infection that occurs when bacteria called group A beta-hemolytic streptococci (GAS) spread to different organs in the body.